College access scholar learns to succeed her own way

 “Cynthia is showing that borders are not just places where some line that we draw separates places or cultural spaces,” Posselt says.
 “Her research and her life show that the border is also where they come together.
 Whether it’s across countries or across roles as scholar and mother, she’s showing that in their coming together, there’s wisdom and possibility that higher education and society needs.”

-Villarreal has also put interest into action, founding the student organization Latina PhDs at USC, a community- and support-building group.
+Villarreal has also put interest into action, co-founding the student organization Latina PhDs at USC, a community- and support-building group.

 “I was shocked to find that challenges like imposter syndrome, microaggressions, implicit and explicit biases from colleagues continue even after earning a doctorate,” she says.
 “I’ve intentionally sought out community from other Latinas because we can show love for each other and support one another in a way that is uniquely ours.”